ahmedaref-1/ArefOS/README.md

-# ArefOS - A Self-Made Real-Time Operating System👨‍💻
+# ArefOS - A Self-Made Real-Time Operating System 👨‍💻

 Welcome to the ArefOS project!
 This repository is your gateway to mastering Real-Time Operating Systems (RTOS) through a self-made RTOS.